 freshly grated vegetarian Parmesan

 1. Pour the olive oil into a large pan and place over a medium, heat.
 Once the oil is hot, add the onion and cook for 5 minutes, stirring every so often, or until soft and translucent.
-Add the garlic and aubergine and cook for a further 8-10 minutes, or until the aubergine has softened.
+Add the garlic and aubergine and cook for a further 30 minutes, or until the aubergine has softened.
 Stir in the tomatoes and the sea salt, along with 150 ml fresh water.
-Bring to a simmer, stirring occasionally.
-Add most of the chopped basil, reserving some for garnish, then reduce the heat to keep the sauce at a low simmer for 45 minutes.
+Bring to a simmer, stirring occasionally, then reduce the heat and simmer gently for a further 30 minutes.
+Stir in most of the chopped basil, reserving some for garnish.
+Keep the sauce on a low heat, stirring every so often, while you cook the pasta.

 2. Bring a pan of salted water to the boil and cook your pasta according to the manufacturer’s instructions.

 3. Drain the pasta and return it to its pan.
-Add the aubergine and tomato sauce and stir through.
+Add the aubergine and tomato sauce and stir through the pasta.
 Serve in bowls.
 Scatter the reserved chopped basil leaves over the top.

 4. If using, scatter over some crumbled ricotta and/or grated Parmesan to finish the dish off.